QianqianQ/Cplusplus-Project-Media-Player/README.md

   * 5 playback modes: List loop, Single loop,Play in order, Single once, Random
   * Displaying audio information by reading metadata
   * Audio visualization
-  * Support mutiple audio formats
+  * Support multiple audio formats

 #### How to run
 The needed external library is Qt5.
 The version used to develop the project is 5.5.1.